As the most northern city on Vancouver Island, Campbell River is located on the edge of wilderness.

 Dockside’s menu is pretty simple, showcasing various fried (and grilled) fish dishes served with hand cut fries.
 The highlight for me is the fact they serve red snapper, which makes for the best fried fish (light, delicate in flavour).

 The chowder is pretty great too.
 Dockside also makes fresh doughnuts every day (if you have any room left that is).
 Local craft beer is available for purchase.

 Food aside, Dockside’s location is pretty fabulous.
 The restaurant is situated on a floating platform at the marina next to the Quadra Island ferry.
 It’s the place to be on a sunny day!

 The coastline along the downtown area of Campbell River is quite industrial, with many different marinas, boat launches and even a ferry dock.
 Head south a little, however, and the ocean views open up.

 The beaches along the Rotary Seawalk (such as Rotary Beach Park) are a mix of sand and rock, with driftwood forming a natural border.
 The views across to Quadra Island and the mainland mountains are fabulous on a clear day.

 If you’re looking for a long stretch of sand, head south to Saratoga Beach.
 There are several public access points to this gorgeous white sand beach from Clarkson Avenue.
-It’s definitely my favourite in the area – the sand is so fine and soft.
+It’s my favourite in the area – the sand is so fine and soft.
 And, of course, the views are spectacular.

 The next beach along is Miracle Beach, which is protected by a provincial park of the same name.
-It is more natural (i.e. has less surrounding houses) due to this and is a beautiful place to go for a stroll or swim.
+It is more natural (i.e. has fewer surrounding houses) due to this and is a beautiful place to go for a stroll or swim.
 The park has some short forest trails, washrooms and picnic facilities.

 Join a bear or whale watching tour